First-Year Seminar

 FYS 128 Ghosts (4 Credits)

 This course explores what Toni Morrison in Beloved calls "the living activity of the dead": their ambitions, their desires, their effects.
-Often returning as figures of memory or history, ghosts raise troubling questions as to what it is they, or we, have to learn.
-We shall survey a variety of phantasmagorical representations in poems, short stories, novels, films, spiritualist and scientific treatises and spirit photography.
-This course counts towards the English major.
-Restrictions: First years only; students are limited to one first-year seminar.
+Often returning as figures of memory or history, ghosts raise troubling questions as to what it is they, or readers, have to learn.
+The course surveys a variety of phantasmagorical representations in poems, short stories, novels, films, spiritualist and scientific treatises, and spirit photography.
+This course counts toward the English major.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI

 Fall, Spring, Variable